-To make delicious, gelatinous, gut healing bone broth you need to get a few basics right.
+You need to get a few basics right to make delicious, gelatinous, gut-healing bone broth.
 This recipe will reward you with the most exquisite and nutritious broth you will ever taste.

-Bone broths are the cornerstone of a gut healing protocol and it could not be easier to incorporate into the daily diet.
-You can take it straight or in soups, poach meat and fish, cook beans, cook rice and other grains, use in dressings and in some cases we have even managed to sneak it in a smoothie for the trickiest of a customer!
+Bone broths are the cornerstone of a gut healing protocol, and it could not be easier to incorporate into the daily diet.
+You can take it straight or in soups, poach meat and fish, cook beans, cook rice and other grains, use it in dressings and in some cases, we have even managed to sneak it in a smoothie for the trickiest of a customer!

 It is essential that the bones are sourced from an organic and ethical supplier.
-In this recipe, we have used chicken bones as this is the mildest broth and appeals to the majority.
-You can also use beef bones or pork bones – I am not a fan of using lamb bones as the taste is too strong but some people love that.
-You can also use wild meat and bird bones – as long as you have a great source then most bones would work really well.
+We have used chicken bones in this recipe as this is the mildest broth and appeals to the majority.
+You can also use beef or pork bones – I am not a fan of lamb bones as the taste is too strong, but some people love that.
+You can also use wild meat and bird bones – as long as you have a great source, most bones would work well.

-To get our chicken broth truly gelatinous we have used the chicken carcass as well as the necks and the feet – the feet are essential – I know that there might be a yuk factor for some but without the chicken feet, the broth will be watery and not nearly as healing.
-We buy our bones from Green Pasture Farms or Primal Meats – both are excellent suppliers and we love their ethical stance and their awesome service.
+To get our chicken broth truly gelatinous, we have used the chicken carcass as well as the necks and the feet – the feet are essential – I know that there might be a yuk factor for some, but without the chicken feet, the broth will be watery and not nearly as healing.
+We buy our bones from Green Pasture Farms or Primal Meats – both are excellent suppliers, and we love their ethical stance and great service.

-We use vegetables in the broth as a way of adding both flavour and goodness- especially improving the mineral content of the broth.
-We have used Kombu in this recipe both for the depth of flavour (albeit very mild) and for the extra minerals, especially iodine which is significant in thyroid health and for cognition and tends to be low in most people.
+We use vegetables in the broth to add both flavour and goodness- especially improving the mineral content of the broth.
+We have used Kombu in this recipe both for the depth of flavour (albeit very mild) and for the extra minerals, especially iodine, which is significant in thyroid health and for cognition and tends to be low in most people.

-IMPORTANT NOTE: Long cooked bone broth contains high levels of histamine and free glutamate.
-Some kids/adults may find this unhelpful and are unable to tolerate it well.
-In cases where bone broth doesn’t seem to agree then I recommend making a meat broth with whole chicken or whole joint of meat (bone in).
-Place the meat in a large pan and cover with water – you can add all the other vegetables as well.
-Bring to the boil and then simmer for 2 to 3 hours.
+IMPORTANT NOTE: Long-cooked bone broth contains high histamine and free glutamate levels.
+Some kids/adults may find this unhelpful and cannot tolerate it well.
+In cases where bone broth doesn’t seem to agree, I recommend making a meat broth with a whole chicken or joint of meat (bone-in).
+Place the meat in a large pan and cover it with water – you can also add all the other vegetables.
+Bring to a boil and then simmer for 2 to 3 hours.
 Strain the liquid and use this as a starting point for your gut healing protocol.
-You may then at some point be able to migrate up to the using bone broths.
+You may then, at some point, be able to migrate up to the using bone broths.

-Bones contain 20 different amino acid, much of which ends up in bone broth – the levels will vary depending on length of cooking and the quality of the bones.
+Bones contain 20 different amino acids, much of which end up in bone broth – the levels will vary depending on the cooking length and the bones’ quality.
 Bone broth also contains GELATIN and COLLAGEN, which play important roles in tissue development and regulation.
 GLYCOSAMINOGLYCANS (GAGs) are also found in bone broth.
-They are complex carbohydrates, which can attach to proteins in order to form proteoglycans, which are integral parts of connective tissue and synovial fluid, the lubricant that surrounds the joint.
-GLYCINE is another super star in bone broth.
-It is a key amino acid in mediating inhibitory neurotransmission in the brainstem and spinal cord.
-PROLINE is another amino acid found in abundance in bone broth, and makes up about 20% of collagen and binds to glutamate receptors and glycine receptors.
-Many have heard of the gut healing amino acid GLUTAMINE, which can directly cross the blood–brain barrier and has been shown to support and heal intestinal epithelial cells.
+They are complex carbohydrates which can attach to proteins to form proteoglycans, integral parts of connective tissue and synovial fluid, the lubricant surrounding the joint.
+GLYCINE is another superstar in bone broth.
+It is a key amino acid mediating inhibitory neurotransmission in the brainstem and spinal cord.
+PROLINE is another amino acid found in abundance in bone broth and makes up about 20% of collagen, and binds to glutamate and glycine receptors.
+Many have heard of the gut-healing amino acid GLUTAMINE, which can directly cross the blood–brain barrier and has been shown to support and heal intestinal epithelial cells.